tanzeelkazi/hosts-manager/plugins/README.md

 ]
 ```

+It is _very important_ that you retain the folder name of the plugin as dictated by the author.

 The next time you run `hm build` it should start working with your new plugin.

+### A word of caution!
-_A word of caution!_ Any time you install a new plugin make sure it behaves as expected by setting your `output_file_path` to a test file.
+Any time you install a new plugin make sure it behaves as expected by setting your `output_file_path` to a test file.

 _CHECK ANY CODE RUN AS SUDO; IT COULD BE HARMFUL!!!_